Behavioral Triggers Customer Lifecycle: Map Triggers to Every SaaS Stage

 More triggers don’t always mean better outcomes.
 If a user triggers three different workflows in the same week, they’re not going to feel supported — they’re going to feel spammed.

 Set frequency caps per channel and across channels.
-Prioritize triggers by urgency: a churn-risk alert should override a feature announcement.
+Prioritise triggers by urgency: a churn-risk alert should override a feature announcement.

 And always include suppression rules — if a user just received an outreach message in the last 48 hours, suppress the next automated one unless it’s critical.